gdalmaso96/PepperPotCheck/README.md

 -- 19.10.2022 --
 Current status: now BeamData settings include system dipendent directories and commands.
 Works on laptop, needs to be tested on the cluster.
 I will run it on meg first and check how long it takes for it to run 1e5 particles

+-- 24.10.2022 --
+Added weight to LL: it is further divided by the number of transmitted perticles to favour high transmission.
+Now Runs with no particles get a low LL instead of returning a nan.